prescod/markup-metrics/README.md

-# Markup Metric
+# Markup Metrics

-Markup Metric is a Testing Tool for comparing implementations of Automatic Markup (Auto-Markup) tools.
+Markup Metrics is a Testing Tool for comparing implementations of Automatic Markup (Auto-Markup) tools.

 ## Installation